yoctoalex/eap_lab/README.rst

 .. figure:: _figures/150.png

-`b)` Add "127.0.0.1" IP for blocking and "192.168.100.50" to the whitelist.
+`b)` Add "34.229.48.248" IP for blocking and "77.120.157.224" IP to the whitelist.
 Add a short description for each, tick those which you prefer to be logged and click **Update**.

 .. figure:: _figures/151.png